 The first step of the recipe is preparing and baking the Tart Crust.
 The filling does not need to be baked so you will need to fully bake the pastry on its own before adding the filling.

-- Sift together the Flour, Salt, Icing Sugar and Cacao Powder and place in a large mixing bowl.
-Add the Cold Butter cut into small cubes. - Photo 1
+- Photo 1: Sift together the Flour, Salt, Icing Sugar and Cacao Powder and place in a large mixing bowl.
+Add the Cold Butter cut into small cubes.

-- Place the pastry between two sheets of baking paper and roll it into a large circle with a rolling pin.
+- Place the mixture between two sheets of baking paper and roll it into a large circle with a rolling pin.
 I rolled the pastry to be about 3 mm or 1/8 inch thick.
 Place on a flat tray and keep in the fridge to rest for at least 1 hour.

 - Line your Tart Pan - or Perforated Tart Ring like the one I used - then prick the bottom of the pastry with a fork.
 Place back in the fridge to rest for at least an hour.

 - Preheat your oven on 160'C/325'F and place the pastry in the freezer while the oven is preheating.
 Bake the Pastry for 30 to 40 minutes, or until fully baked.
 Leave to cool down completely before making the filling.

 Note that I used a Tart ring that is 2 cm high / 24 cm wide or 0.75" high/ 9.75" wide.
 This pastry recipe will make more crust than needed to fill this tart ring, so you could use a slightly larger, or higher tart pan with removable bottom as well.

 Read more about how to make this Cacao Pastry, including instruction on how to make it in the food processor, tips and troubleshooting in my Chocolate Pie Crust recipe.

 Once the Tart Pastry has been fully baked and had time to cool down on a wire rack, it is time to start making the No Bake Chocolate Tart Filling.